remi/her/README.md

 ## History

-I told myself a few months ago that it would be great to build a gem to replace Rails’ [ActiveResource](http://api.rubyonrails.org/classes/ActiveResource/Base.html) since it was barely maintained, lacking features and hard to extend/customize.
+I told myself a few months ago that it would be great to build a gem to replace Rails’ [ActiveResource](http://api.rubyonrails.org/classes/ActiveResource/Base.html) since it was barely maintained (and now removed from Rails 4.0), lacking features and hard to extend/customize.
 I had built a few of these REST-powered ORMs for client projects before but I decided I wanted to write one for myself that I could release as an open-source project.

-Most of Her’s core codebase was written on a Saturday morning ([first commit](https://github.com/remiprev/her/commit/689d8e88916dc2ad258e69a2a91a283f061cbef2) at 7am!) while I was visiting my girlfiend’s family in [Ayer’s Cliff](https://en.wikipedia.org/wiki/Ayer%27s_Cliff).
+Most of Her’s core codebase was written on a Saturday morning of April 2012 ([first commit](https://github.com/remiprev/her/commit/689d8e88916dc2ad258e69a2a91a283f061cbef2) at 7am!).

 ## Contribute